 Pour into dessert dishes.
 Refrigerate for at least one hour or until firm.
 Top with whipped cream and sprinkle with turbinado sugar.

-Other pudding recipes you might enjoy from around the internet:
+Other pudding recipes you might enjoy:

 - Creative Culinary’s Sticky Toffee Pudding